cirosantilli/python-cheat/virtualenv/readme.md

     deactivate

-And we are back to normal.
+And we are back to the normal world.

 # sources